HiteshRepo/Kubernetes-101/learnings.md

 8. ConfigMap and Secrets
 9. Object descriptor YAML - to communicate our desired state
 10. Parts of object descriptor file:
     1. apiVersion,
     2. kind [of object],
     3. metadata [info about object, name - unique identifier, labels]
     4. Spec - actual specification of the object to be created
+11. Replication controller (same purpose as Replica Set) -
+    1. Replica set is recommended,
+    2. Replication controller is an older concept
+    3. Replication controller does not have 'selector' under spec, but Replica Set has
+    4. Selector helps Replica Set to attach any already running pods to itself or any other pods that can be started individually in future

 ## Pods
 1. Smallest unit